All Episodes

 Well, that is different.

-Yeah, it's a major difference.
+Yeah, that's a major difference.

 Major difference out there.